PRIEYAN/Herbal-Doc/INGREDIENT_SEARCH_README.md

 - Clickable ingredients are styled with a green background and underline
 - Supports a comprehensive list of 200+ herbal ingredients and common food items

-### 2. Map Integration
+### 2. E-commerce Integration
-- Uses React Native Maps to display shop locations
+- Searches for products on Amazon India and Flipkart
-- Shows user's current location with a green marker
+- Displays product listings with prices, ratings, and availability
-- Displays shop locations with red markers
+- Direct links to product pages on both platforms
-- Interactive map with zoom and pan capabilities
+- Platform-specific branding and colors

-### 3. Shop Search
+### 3. Product Search
-- Searches for multiple shop types: pharmacies, grocery stores, health food stores, etc.
+- Shows mock product data for testing
-- Uses OpenStreetMap's Overpass API for comprehensive shop data
+- Filters by platform (Amazon, Flipkart, or Both)
-- 5km radius search from user's location
+- Quick search buttons to open platform search pages
-- Sorts results by distance
+- Product cards with images, prices, and ratings

-### 4. Shop Details
+### 4. Product Details
-- Displays shop name, address, and type
+- Displays product name, price, and rating
-- Shows distance from user's location
+- Shows availability status
-- Clickable shop items that open Google Maps directions
+- Platform tags (Amazon/Flipkart)
-- Map markers with detailed popups
+- Clickable product cards that open platform URLs

 ## Technical Implementation